 The kilns producing Longquan celadons were located in southern Zhejiang province, covering ten counties with most kiln sites located at Longquan (龙泉), Qingyuan (庆元), Yunhe (云和), and Lisui (丽水).
 Longquan had the most kiln sites, among which Dayao (大窑) and Jincun (金村) produced the best quality Longquan wares during the Song, Yuan and Ming period.

 Northern Song Longquan light green (淡青）glaze wares

 Some experts are of the view that Longquan kilns originated during the Three Kingdoms and Western Jin based on some Yue type porcelain wares found in tombs near Longquan.
 However, the earliest kiln sites located so far are dated to Tang period and they are located in Lisui Lubukeng (呂步坑) and Qingyuan Huangtan (黄坦).
 Strictly speaking, the ceramics produced are strongly influenced by Yue wares and they are not located in Longquan county.

-Based on latest kiln findings, ceramics production in Lonquan commenced in Jincun (金村) during the Northern Song period, with proposed date ranging from mid 10th to mid 11th century.
-The glaze of the early products is transparent light green in tone and akin to those from the ou kiln (瓯窑) of Wenzhou (温州).
-The body of the those light green wares is typically thin and with fully glazed footring and base .
+Based on latest archaeological kiln findings, ceramics production in Lonquan commenced in Jincun (金村) during the Northern Song period, with proposed date ranging from mid 10th to mid 11th century.
+The glaze of the early products is transparent light green in colour tone and akin to those from the ou kiln (瓯窑) of Wenzhou (温州).
+The body of those light green wares is typically thin and with fully glazed footring and base .
 However, there are also a small number without glaze on the outer base.
 The influence of contemporary Yue ware is evident.
 Similar incise decorative technique was used and Yue stacking technique using clay stripes on inner and outer base of vessels was adopted.

 Shards of Northern Song light green glaze vessels in Longquan museum